Colonial Williamsburg Teacher Institute

 To receive more information about the Teacher Institute, contact:

 Williamsburg, VA 23187-1776

 Phone: (757) 565-8417

 During six-day sessions on location in Colonial Williamsburg and the surrounding area, 25 participants and a Master Teacher engage in an interdisciplinary approach to teaching social studies with American history as the focus.
 Teachers have the opportunity to exchange ideas with historians, meet character interpreters and become part of the story in The Revolutionary City.
 Throughout each day, teachers work collaboratively with Colonial Williamsburg staff and Master Teachers to examine interactive teaching techniques and develop instructional materials that bring history to life in the classroom.

-This year, we are also piloting a three-module online course, Introduction to Colonial Williamsburg’s Teacher Institute, for completion prior to teachers' arrival.
+This year, participants must also complete three-module online course, Introduction to Colonial Williamsburg’s Teacher Institute, prior to their arrival in Williamsburg.
 Participants will receive access to this course approximately 3-4 weeks before their Institute start date.

 Elementary school sessions

 Elementary school sessions focus on the daily life of colonial Virginians and the transition from subject to citizen that occurs during the revolutionary period.
 Teachers will be immersed in hands-on activities at Jamestown, Williamsburg and Yorktown that highlight the stories of the people living during this period.

 - June 16-22